shaysegev/logger/README.md

 ### Custom Streamers

-Custom streamers are similar to custom handlers, only they are intended for streaming of serialized log data.
+Custom streamers are similar to custom handlers, only they are intended for streaming and saving serialized logs.
 The custom streamers should follow the [StreamInterface](src/Logger/Stream/StreamInterface.php), which is consisted of two methods: `write` and `shouldWrite`.

 In the examples above, we've used the library's `FileStream` class to store logs to a particular file, though we can use our own Stream class to create our unique functionality: